Baden-Baden and Karlsruhe are two charming cities located in the state of Baden-Württemberg in Germany.

 4. Museums

-Baden-Baden offers good museums options like the Museum Frieder Burda, Faberge Museum and the Staatliche Kunsthalle Baden-Baden.
+Baden-Baden offers good museum options like the Museum Frieder Burda, Faberge Museum, and the Staatliche Kunsthalle Baden-Baden.

 Karlsruhe also has great museums options like the Badisches Landesmuseum and the Staatliches Museum für Naturkunde Karlsruhe.